Born Again and Once Saved Always Saved (OSAS): Can a Christian Lose Salvation?

 Then he told this parable: “A man had a fig tree growing in his vineyard, and he went to look for fruit on it but did not find any.
 So he said to the man who took care of the vineyard, ‘For three years now I’ve been coming to look for fruit on this fig tree and haven’t found any.
 Cut it down!
 Why should it use up the soil?’ “‘Sir,’ the man replied, ‘leave it alone for one more year, and I’ll dig around it and fertilize it.
 If it bears fruit next year, fine!
 If not, then cut it down.’”

-Here's another parable about the need to grow spiritually or else!
+Another parable from Jesus with a similar message about the need to grow spiritually or else!

 Matthew 25:14-30